dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.

-The only key difference between executing a command directly in a terminal and in a Dockerfile, is that, a command in a Dockerfile doesn't expect you to interact with it during the image building process.
+The only key difference between executing a command directly in a terminal or in a Dockerfile, is that, a command in a Dockerfile doesn't expect you to interact with it during the image building process.